 - Honey Mustard Salad Dressing

 I hope you make this recipe!
 If you do, please leave a comment and a starred review below.Print

 - 10 ounces fresh salad greens

-- ½ pint fresh strawberries, washed, hulled, and chopped
+- 1 pint fresh strawberries, sliced and divided*

 - 1 teaspoon raw honey (substitute 2 Medjool dates to make the dressing vegan)